 When Greg (Jim Parsons) and Alex (Homeland’s Claire Danes) try to find the right school for their son, Jake, they are up to their ears in debt and trying to make ends meet.
-The last thing they thought they would have to deal with is being told by their child’s adviser Judy (Olivia Spencer) that he is something deemed gender-expansive (a wider, more flexible range of gender identity).
-It is hard enough to find a private school within their budget, and now they must find one that specializes in something they were unprepared for that has caught them off-guard.
+The last thing they thought they would have to deal with is being told by their child’s adviser Judy (Olivia Spencer) that he is deemed gender-expansive (a wider, more flexible range of gender identity).
+It is hard enough to find a private school within their budget, and now they must find one specializing in something they were unprepared for that has caught them off-guard.

-Then you have Jim Parsons, who continues to show his range and why he shouldn’t be type-cast as a nerd or IT-guy.
+Then you have Jim Parsons, who continues to show his range and why he shouldn’t be type-cast as a nerd or IT guy.
 In Hidden Figures, he showed us a darker side with his character’s views on race and gender politics.
-In The Normal Heart, I was taken aback by zero hint of his Sheldon mannerisms by playing an openly gay man who likes to crack-wise, and drop f-bombs without regret, and yet, ultimately, is more caring than we knew (the scene where he hugs an upset stranger whose friend has died of AIDS is very moving).
+In The Normal Heart, I was taken aback by zero hints of his Sheldon mannerisms by playing an openly gay man who likes to crack-wise and drop f-bombs without regret, and yet, ultimately, is more caring than we knew (the scene where he hugs an upset stranger whose friend has died of AIDS is very moving).
 When Alex and Greg sit down with Judy and talk about Jake, he gives Judy a deeply expressive look of helplessness and acceptance; they say acting is listening, and he delivers everything you need to know within that moment.

-A Kid Like Jake might not be a film mass audiences want to watch, since it will raise questions many might be uncomfortable with not just discussing, but looking at themselves in the mirror and considering.
+A Kid Like Jake might not be a film mass audiences want to watch since it will raise questions many might be uncomfortable with not just discussing but looking at themselves in the mirror and considering.
 Ultimately, the film is directed with a deft touch, written with great insight, and contains a couple of terrific performances from its lead; don’t let this one pass you by.